arthulian/framework/index.md

 # **5. FAIRNESS**

-## **The balance between empathy and accountability, applied irrespective of circumstances and implemented through reciprocal exchanges.**
+## **Applies the balance between empathy and accountability, irrespective of circumstances, through reciprocal exchanges.**

 # **Examples:**